AndersenLab/assembly-nf/README.md

 To filter out contigs that might be constructed from non-Nematoda DNA, use parameter "--blobtools" set to "yes" when running with '--type reads'.
 If the user desires to only run blobtools on already assembled contigous genomes in the FASTA format, the user can specify '--type assembly' and provide the absolute path to a TSV file with header: strain, assembly.fa, species, file.bam.
 The absolute paths must be provided for assembly.fa and file.bam.

 When running in Rockfish, use -profile rockfish and it will use the conf/rockfish.config configuration file.
 Use flag "-resume" to resume an analysis and retrieve any cached data.

+## Examples
+### Running in source umd

+### Running in source default

+### Running in --source default with an --ext_master sheet proided to merge bam files of the same strain, and then running blobtools on the assemblies

+### Running blobtools on already assembled genomes